dogpatch626/dogpatch626/README.md

- 🔭 I’m currently working on a fun little discord bot, and creating websites for people!
+ 🔭 I’m currently working on graduating college so yes my commits are barren --
- --
 🌱 I’m currently learning Javascript and Python.
 --
 👯 I’m looking to collaborate on anything!
 --
-🐦 - @Doodiejuice
+📷 - @seeplusplus_
 --